hal/elemento/README.md

 - Dagger DI and HTML templates: [Source](samples/dagger) | [Demo](http://hal.github.io/elemento/dagger/index.html)
 - GIN DI and HTML templates: [Source](samples/gin) | [Demo](http://hal.github.io/elemento/gin/index.html)

-All five samples are using the same key to persist the todo items in the local storage.
+All samples use the same key to persist the todo items in the local storage.
 So you can switch between the samples and continue working on your tasks seamlessly ;-)

 # Get Help